sha2kyou/sidefy-ruleset/README.md

 # sidefy-ruleset

-Sidefy rule sets built with SideQL, used to **filter, color, highlight, and organize events**.
+Sidefy rule sets built with SideScript, used to **filter, color, highlight, and organize events**.

 This repository is meant to:
 - Provide **shareable preset rules** for Sidefy users
-- Showcase **SideQL best practices** and example patterns
+- Showcase **SideScript best practices** and example patterns
 - Serve as a **playground** for designing and iterating on rule logic

 ## 📁 File Structure